kingcos/collins-crawler/README.md

 # collins-crawler

-A crawler for persistent words &amp; details using Collins dictionary.(en to en &amp; zh)
+A crawler for persistent words & details using Collins dictionary.(en to en & zh)

+## LICENSE

+- MIT